Optimizing Memory Usage while Working with Big Files having Large Datasets with C++

 // .........

-// Get cells of the newly created Worksheet "Sheet2" whose memory setting is same with the one defined in WorkbookSettings:
+// Get cells of the newly created worksheet "Sheet2" whose memory setting is the same as the one defined in WorkbookSettings:

 cells = wb.GetWorksheets().Add(u"Sheet2").GetCells();